LMSBioinformatics/rstudio_manager/README.md

   Runs `scancel` for a running session or for all active sessions

 - `rstudio list`
-  Lists the user's active sessions, their URLs, and password tokens
+  Lists the user's active sessions and their URLs